DJthetechguy/Azure-Honeypot-Sentinel-Security-Monitoring/README.md

 <p>
 <img width="1916" height="964" alt="image" src="https://github.com/user-attachments/assets/0dacdd0d-702e-469d-b0e1-e90b249874a7" />
-This page displays the virtual machine overview and shows the honeypot fully deployed and running, with a public IP that exposes it to the internet.
+This page displays the virtual machine overview and shows the VM (honeypot) fully deployed and running, with a public IP that exposes it to the internet.
 This deliberate exposure allows real-world attack traffic, such as automated scans and brute-force login attempts, to reach the VM.
 The Azure region indicates its datacenter location, which can affect the source of incoming attacks.

 </p>